mviereck/runx/README.md

 # runx
 `runx` allows to easily run Linux GUI applications on MS Windows.

+Background:
  - `runx` starts an X server, either VcXsrv or XWin, to provide a graphical environment for Linux applications.
  - `runx` creates an authorization cookie to restrict access to the X server to allowed clients only.
+ - `runx` runs the desired Linux GUI application with the credentials needed to access the X server.

-## Linux on MS Windows
+## Linux environments on MS Windows
 `runx` can run in:
  - [WSL](https://docs.microsoft.com/en-us/windows/wsl/about): Windows subsystem for Linux.
- - [Cygwin](https://www.cygwin.com/): Cygwin is a large collection of GNU and Open Source tools which provide functionality similar to a Linux distribution on Windows.
+ - [Cygwin](https://www.cygwin.com/): Cygwin is a large collection of Open Source tools which provide functionality similar to a Linux distribution on Windows.
- - [MSYS2](https://www.msys2.org/): MSYS2 is a software distro and building platform for Windows.
+ - [MSYS2](https://www.msys2.org/): MSYS2 is a software distro and building platform for Windows and serves as a base for [git for windows](https://gitforwindows.org/) and [MingW](http://www.mingw.org/).
+It is mainly used by developers.

 ## X server for graphical Linux applications
 `runx` needs an X server.
 Install on MS Windows one or both of:
- - [VcXsrv](https://sourceforge.net/projects/vcxsrv/) to provide X server VcXsrv.
-(Easier to install than XWin.)
+ - [VcXsrv](https://sourceforge.net/projects/vcxsrv/) to provide X server *VcXsrv*.
+   - Easier to install than XWin.
  - [Cygwin](https://www.cygwin.com) with packages `xinit`, `xauth` and `xwininfo`.
-This provides X server XWin.
-(Better `--gpu` support than VcXsrv.)
+   - This provides X server *XWin* for Cygwin and WSL.
+   - XWin has a better `--gpu` support than VcXsrv.

-   - `runx` will automatically use XWin if available.
+`runx` will automatically use XWin if available.
 You can specify the desired X server with option `--xwin` or `--vcxsrv`.

 ## Installation
 Installation in general:
  - Copy `runx` into folder `/usr/local/bin` and make it executeable with `chmod +x /usr/local/bin/runx`.
  - Install dependencies `xauth` and `xwininfo`.
 ### Installation in WSL
-WSL runs per default Linux distribution Ubuntu.
+WSL runs by default Linux distribution Ubuntu.
  - Run the following commands in WSL terminal to install `runx` and its dependencies:
    ```
    sudo wget https://github.com/mviereck/runx/blob/master/runx -O /usr/local/bin/runx